-The stability estimates for the inverse parameter identification problems (Theorems~\ref{th1} and~\ref{th2}) rely fundamentally on establishing a quantitative relationship between the internal initial energy of the system and the corresponding boundary measurements.
-This connection is precisely quantified by an observability inequality.
-In what follows, we employ the multiplier method under the Geometric Control Condition (GCC) to prove this pivotal result.
-The essence of the multiplier approach lies in the strategic selection of a vector field to extract energy dissipation and boundary contributions through integration by parts.
+The stability estimates for the inverse identification problems presented in Theorems \ref{th1} and \ref{th2} rest fundamentally on the quantification of the relationship between the system's internal energy and its boundary traces.
+This link is established via an observability inequality.
+We employ the multiplier method under a geometric control condition to derive this result, precisely quantifying the influence of the damping coefficient $\gamma$.